-This Asian-style grain bowl with broccoli and sesame-ginger sauce is our weeknight favorite.
+This Asian-style grain bowl with broccoli and sesame-ginger sauce is a weeknight favorite.

 Have you noticed how the popularity of “bowls” has skyrocketed in the recent years?
 I’m not referring to the bowl as the round, high-sided vessel – I’m talking about the “bowl” as a type of food.